uktrade/four-key-metrics/README.md

 - The _Make_ file contains all the commands for running the application and generating/maintaining specific reports

-  - `make code-format` Developers can run black on the code base to format any developer files for any code issues, where possible, and output the file changes within the file
+  - `make format-code` Developers can run black on the code base to format any developer files for any code issues, where possible, and output the file changes within the file

   ![image-20220422110915740](./black-output.png)

   - `make install` Will install all the poetry configured libraries to run this application

   - `make metrics` Will run the application ready for execute a relevent command - see output in terminal for how to use the application

     - Once up and running, help on documented commands can be attained by typing help or ? and extended to help on specific commands by typing the `help <command>`

       ![image-20220422112828465](./metrics-console.png)

   - `make test` Will run tests locally

 ## Local setup